vymjay/aprylo-nextjs/docs/01-GETTING-STARTED/INSTALLATION.md

 ---

 *Installation complete!
-Ready to start developing with VB Cart.*
+Ready to start developing with Aprylo.*